FastTrac, Kauffman Foundation

 Whether your business is B2B or B2C, you will want to look for demographic and psychographic information.

-Demographics- Customers may be grouped by similar variables such as age, gender, occupation, education, or income levels, geographic location, industry, number of employees, number of years in business, products or services offered, or other defined criteria.
+- Demographics- Customers may be grouped by similar variables, such as age, gender, occupation, education, or income levels, geographic location, industry, number of employees, number of years in business, products or services offered, or other defined criteria.
 Generally, the Census Bureau, government, or industry sources provide demographic information.
 Studies and trends are usually reported using predetermined variables from these sources.

 You can collect demographic information about your intended customer from the Census Bureau and other secondary research sources that track consumer information.
 Psychographic information may require using surveys, interviews, and other forms of primary research to collect information specific to your intended customer.

-When businesses are your customers (B2B), you will want to collect general market information about them.
+When businesses are your customers (B2B), you'll collect general market information about them.
 This type of demographic information can usually be obtained from the Department of Commerce, Small Business Administration (SBA), or industry experts.
 Psychographic information for businesses may be harder to locate as secondary research.
 B2B data may be collected from conducting informational interviews or reading about businesses you are interested in, contacting trade associations, industry experts, and others who are familiar with the industry or business group.
 You may find yourself doing industry profiles not only on your industry but also on your customer's industry if the two are not the same.

 comments powered by